ChunhThanhDe/Recording-Webcam/README.md

-# Recording Webcam - Camera App for android TV, Android Phone
+# Recording Webcam - Camera App for Android TV, Android Phone

 ##### Technical internship project at VNPT Technology company by student Nguyen Thanh Chung - School of Electrical and Electronic Engineering of Hanoi University of Science and Technology.